 DCYF Child Care Grant Opportunities

-DCYF offers several different funding opportunities for child care providers.
+We offer several funding opportunities for child care providers.
 To learn more, review the different grant opportunities:

-Needs-Based Grants are available for improving program quality.
-Grants may be used to assist with purchasing curriculum and instructional materials, supplies, equipment, focused infant-toddler improvements, environmental improvements, minor renovations to the child care facility, supports and materials or services for care of children with special needs, or other items as identified by the coach.
+Needs-Based Grants are available to improve program quality.
+You may use the funds to buy curriculum and instructional materials, supplies, equipment, focused infant-toddler improvements, environmental improvements, minor renovations to your child care facility, supports and materials or services for care of children with special needs, or other items as identified by your coach.

 Who is eligible?